pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-two/index.md

     - kubernetes
     - google-cloud
 ---
-Kubernetes is everywhere now, but it’s primarily been the domain of people working on the Ops side of infrastructure.
+Kubernetes is everywhere now, but it’s primarily been the domain of people working on the ops side of infrastructure.
 What about devs, though?
-You benefit from knowing what Kubernetes is and how to use it, too -- otherwise, we’re still putting teams in silos.
-In this blog, we're going to build off part one by learning about managed kubernetes services: what they are, when they're useful, and how you can try deploying to one yourself, starting with Google's GKE.
+You benefit from knowing what Kubernetes is and how to use it, too&mdash;otherwise, we’re still putting teams in silos.
+In this blog, we're going to build off part one by learning about managed Kubernetes services: what they are, when they're useful, and how you can try deploying to one yourself, starting with Google's Kubernetes Engine (GKE).
 <!--more-->

 ## What is a managed Kubernetes service?